kangkai20000518/kangkai20000518.github.io/_posts/2022-06-01-flight_data_Analysis.md

 The accuracy of the model finally reached 74% because only the weather factor is used, so the accuracy is pretty good.
+Of course, during model training, we can also adjust its window size, training times, batch size, dropout ratio, etc. When time is sufficient, the model can be adjusted repeatedly to obtain better prediction results.

+## §5.
+Acknowledgment
+Many thanks to our dearest Harlin who provided us with this wonderful to let us practice what we’ve learned in real life cases.